 Neckar River

-Taking a stroll along the Neckar River is a great idea if you want to get away from the crowds at Heidelberg Castle.
 If the weather is good, head to the riverside park on the northern side of the river near the Theodor Heuss Bridge for a picnic.
 This is where the locals like to hang out when the sun makes an occasional appearance.
-Just watch out for the hundreds of ducks who also like to hang out there.
+It’s also a popular spot for ducks so take care when choosing somewhere to sit.

 Karl Theodor Bridge – Alte Brucke